ksu-hmi/PythonQuiz/projectroadmap.md

 2. Organize Your Data
 Task: Store quiz questions in a structured format.

-To Do: #THIS WEEK WE WILL BE CREATING OUR CODE AND MAKING THE CORRECT CHNAGES NEEDED#
+To Do: #THIS WEEK WE WILL BE CREATING OUR CODE AND MAKING THE CORRECT CHANGES NEEDED#

-Use a list of dictionaries:
+Use a list of dictionaries: THIS IS DONE

 python
 Copy